Faraday's Law and Magnetic Induction: cause and effect, experiment and theory: Maxwell-Ampere Equation

 From this we can straightforwardly see that neither an EMF or a flux $\pXmagflux$ emerges.
-But some further thought leads us to more success by means of taking the curl of both sides \emph{before} applying the surface integral: ~
+But some further thought leads us to more success by means of taking the curl of both sides \emph{before} applying the surface integral.
+With $\pPermittivity$ being the permittivity, and $\pPermeability$ the permeability, we have: ~

 This equation does now give us an EMF from the LHS line integral, calculated just as in section \ref{S-faraday}.
 Since $\grad \cdot \pBfieldv = {0}$, we can therefore write ~

 This result is an induction-like equation which we can give a well defined causal interpretation where the EMF is caused: being that \emph{spatial} variations in $\pBfieldv$ (or, when integrated, spatial variations in flux), drive changes in EMF; as do currents.